Root Canal Treatment

 There is a strong fear associated with root canal treatment.
 This is because, in earlier days, this treatment involved a whole lot of pain.
 However, with recent advancements in the medical field, there is little to no pain involved with it now.

-This dental procedure requires removing the soft centre of your tooth, which is known as the pulp.
+This dental procedure requires removing the soft center of your tooth, which is known as the pulp.
 Made of blood vessels, nerves, and connective tissues, this pulp is responsible for the growth of your tooth.
-Usually, an endodontist or dentist will conduct a root canal while you are under local anaesthesia.
+Usually, an endodontist or dentist will conduct a root canal while you are under local anesthesia.